Land-and-Livelihoods-Lab/learn_git/README.md

 Now, if you type:

-> git status:
+    git status

 you should see a message like:

-> On branch development_yourname
+    On branch development_yourname
-> Untracked files:
+    Untracked files:

->  (use "git add <file>..." to include in what will be committed)
+    (use "git add <file>..." to include in what will be committed) yourname.txt

->        yourname.txt

-> nothing added to commit but untracked files present (use "git add" to track)
+    nothing added to commit but untracked files present (use "git add" to track)

 As the message indicates, git knows the new file is there but it hasn't incorporated the file into the new branch yet.